Indonesian mass killings of 1965–66: Background

 Support for Sukarno's presidency under his "Guided Democracy" depended on his forced and unstable "Nasakom" coalition between the military, religious groups, and communists.
-The rise in influence and increasing militancy of the Communist Party of Indonesia (PKI), and Sukarno's support for it, was a serious concern for Muslims and the military, and tension grew steadily in the early and mid-1960s.
+The rise in influence and the increasing militancy of the Communist Party of Indonesia (PKI), and Sukarno's support of it, was a source of serious concern for Muslims and the military, and tension grew steadily in the early and mid-1960s.
 The third-largest communist party in the world, the PKI had approximately 300,000 cadres and full membership of around two million.
+The PKI largely aimed for its efforts to be non-violent, partially due to the party's political popularity in the country and established role in the Sukarno government.
 The party's assertive efforts to speed up land reform frightened those who controlled the land and threatened the social position of Muslim clerics.
 Sukarno required government employees to study his Nasakom principles as well as Marxist theory.
-He had met with Zhou Enlai, Premier of the People's Republic of China, and after this meeting had decided to create a militia, called a Fifth Force, which he intended to control personally.
+He had met with Zhou Enlai, Premier of the People's Republic of China, and after this meeting had decided to create a militia, called the Fifth Force, which he intended to control personally.
 Sukarno ordered weapons from China to equip this Fifth Force.
-He declared in a speech that he favoured revolutionary groups whether they were nationalist, religious or communist, stating, "I am a friend of the Communists because the Communists are revolutionary people."
+He declared in a speech that he favoured revolutionary groups whether they were nationalist, religious, or communist, stating, "I am a friend of the Communists because the Communists are revolutionary people."
 He said at a Non-Aligned Movement summit meeting in Cairo in October 1964 that his current purpose was to drive all of Indonesian politics to the left and thereby to neutralise the "reactionary" elements in the Army that could be dangerous for the revolution.
 Sukarno's international policies increasingly reflected his rhetoric.

 Sukarno hosted the Bandung Conference in 1955 (in Bandung, Indonesia).
 It was a conference of mostly former colonised countries throughout Asia and Africa (including China, North Vietnam, Laos, and Cambodia).
 The conference was the predecessor to the Non-Aligned Movement and was not a communist convention.
 However, this was enough for the U.S. to be very suspicious of Sukarno and suspect him of deep communist sympathies.